Set up data hiding in your shared space to allow users to access only the data that they are entitled to see.

 Data access control categories can be edited but not deleted.

-Cross-filter results are based on the entire data and regardless of the data access your role has.
-For example, if you create a filter for returning all tests that are associated with high defects, then you will also get tests that are associated with defects to which you do not have access.
+Cross-filter results are based on the entire data set and disregard your data access categories.
+For example, if you create a filter for returning all tests that are associated with high defects, you will also get tests that are associated with defects to which you do not have access.